solana-labs/solana/book/src/api-reference/cli.md

     -v, --verbose                        Show extra information header

 OPTIONS:
-        --ask-seed-phrase <KEYPAIR NAME>       Recover a keypair using a seed phrase and optional passphrase [possible values: keypair]
+        --ask-seed-phrase <KEYPAIR NAME>       Recover a keypair using a seed phrase and optional passphrase [possible
+                                               values: keypair]
         --blockhash <BLOCKHASH>                Use the supplied blockhash
     -C, --config <PATH>                        Configuration file to use [default:
                                                ~/.config/solana/cli/config.yml]
     -u, --url <URL>                            JSON RPC URL for the solana cluster -k, --keypair <PATH>                       /path/to/id.json
         --nonce <PUBKEY>                       Provide the nonce account to use when creating a nonced transaction.
 Nonced transactions are useful when a transaction requires a lengthy signing process.
 Learn more about nonced transactions at https://docs.solana.com/offline-signing/durable-nonce
         --nonce-authority <nonce_authority>    Provide the nonce authority keypair to use when signing a nonced transaction
         --signer <PUBKEY=BASE58_SIG>...
-Provide a public-key/signature pair for the transaction
+Provide a public-key/signature pair for the transaction --stake-authority <KEYPAIR>            Public key of authorized staker (defaults to cli config pubkey)

 ARGS:
     <STAKE ACCOUNT>    Stake account to be deactivated.